 Electric cars can also help with noise pollution, especially in cities where speeds are generally low.
 As the cars are far quieter than conventional vehicles, driving electric creates a more peaceful environment for us all.

-Compare an electric vs traditional car yourself
+Compare an electric vs petrol car yourself

 The Luxembourg Institute of Science and Technology have put a fabulous tool together to help you compare the overall environmental impact of electric cars vs internal combustion engine (ICE) cars.
 The main aim is to let users understand why, how, and in which cases electro-mobility is actually performing according to its green image, by cutting per-km emissions from its fossil fuel-based counterpart.
 A second objective is to show in which conditions electric vehicles may "counter-perform": what happens when the battery size changes? or the background electricity mix? the battery lifetime? what about winter conditions affecting battery performances?